replicatedhq/kURL/README.md

 ## Options

-All the AKA install scripts are idempotent.
+The install scripts are idempotent.
 Re-run the scripts with different flags to change the behavior of the installer.

 | Flag                             | Usage                                                                                              |
 | -------------------------------- | -------------------------------------------------------------------------------------------------- |